Climate & Environment

 “For us, it has been at the core that we are a private company, but can still create an impact,” Chaudhary told the Post.

-“We need this private ecosystem to enter this market because nobody has to make all of this sustainable profitable too because otherwise, we're not going to invent solutions,” Vallangi said.
+“We need the private ecosystem to enter this [climate] market because somebody has to make all of this sustainability profitable too because otherwise, we're not going to invent solutions,” Vallangi said.

-At the Climate Change Competition, SDA also launched their next initiative: Alpha Angles, a collection of investors looking to support startups with missions similar to those who gave their pitches.
+At the Climate Change Competition, SDA also launched their next initiative: Alpha Angels, a collection of investors looking to support startups with missions similar to those who gave their pitches.

 “There are also other innovators and startups who are looking for funds to kickstart what they’re doing,” Thapa told the event attendees.
 “We could give out this money as a seed for them … to make change and to believe in their dreams.”